3322964/Update-Checker/README.md

 # Update-Checker
-To keep track of your TV Series, Movies, Blu-ray, RSS and more (with a RegExp), install the [Update Checker](https://chrome.google.com/webstore/detail/gijloegddjacahpkmofechkbpefckhio) extension from your Google Chrome browser.

-Update Checker allows you to track regularly (you will get notifications for it):
+Update Checker allows you to keep track and be notified of your:

 * TV series next episode release dates,
 * Movies release dates,